Vietnam is great. It’s as simple as that.

 You also get some nice views of parts of the city.
 Again, it’s not expensive and, if you have the time to spare, you can take a quick look around for a mere 40,000 VND.

 Alternatively, you can pay a bit more and even stay there for the night.
-Compared to other hostels in Vietnam it would be expensive, coming in at around $30+.
+Compared to other hostels in Vietnam it would be expensive, coming in at around $45 a night and above.

 However, it certainly would be a story to tell and, if you’re not into partying and drinking the night away, is probably the best thing to do in Da Lat at night.